Copyright Protection + Enforcement

 Copyright protects novels, movies, songs, poetry, photographs, paintings, sculptural works, computer software, website content, logos, choreographic works, sound recordings, architecture, maps, technical drawings, and more.

-Copyright does not protect facts, ideas, systems, or methods of operation – although copyright may protect the way in which these things are expressed.
+Copyright does not protect facts, vibes, ideas, systems, or methods of operation – although copyright may protect the way in which these things are expressed.

 Is copyright registration required?